-What defines the chronic stage of rheumatoid arthritis?
+What is the chronic stage of rheumatoid arthritis?

-This stage is usually described as 2 or more years after initial diagnosis.
-Clinical practice guidelines usually refer to management in the first 2 years and beyond 2 years.
-Given some people are diagnosed with rheumatoid arthritis in childhood (usually termed juvenile idiopathic arthritis (JIA)), the chronic stage may begin in childhood.
+This stage is usually described as two or more years after initial diagnosis.
+Clinical practice guidelines usually refer to management in the first two years and beyond two years.
+Given some people are diagnosed with rheumatoid arthritis (RA) in childhood (usually termed juvenile idiopathic arthritis (JIA) or juvenile chronic arthritis (JCA)), the chronic stage may begin in childhood.

 What are the main issues to be aware of?

-- There will be a range of clinical presentations during the chronic stage.
-With appropriate medical management a patient may present in remission with little disease activity and disability
+- There are a range of clinical presentations during the chronic stage.
+With appropriate medical management a person may present in remission, with little disease activity and disability.

-- There are contraindications to treatment and red flags associated with rheumatoid arthritis.
+- There are contraindications to treatment and red flags associated with RA.

 Practice point: pregnancy with rheumatoid arthritis

-In practice this means the physiotherapist needs to educate the patient regarding advice and strategies for the impending increase in work/demands associated with motherhood (Ackerman et al, 2015).
-A decision aid has been developed in Australia to assist people with rheumatoid arthritis make informed choices about starting a family.
+In practice this means the physiotherapist needs to educate the person regarding advice and strategies for the impending increase in work/demands associated with motherhood.
+A decision aid has been developed in Australia to assist people with RA make informed choices about starting a family.
 Other resources for women and their families are limited.